The Best State Fair in All 50 States

 Montana’s State Fair celebrated its 87th birthday in 2018 from July 27 through August 4, though 2019 dates have not yet been announced.
 The 2019 Montana Fair, on the other hand, is locked and loaded for August 9 through 17.
 With past appearances including comedian Bill Engvall, Pat Benatar, and Melissa Etheridge, it’s sure to be one for the books.

 Other highlights will be the All Star Stunt Dog show, supercross, rodeo, a 4-H Quiz Bowl, and performances by the “Lady Houdini,” and Animal Cracker Conspiracy (a life-size hybrid puppet show).
 As far as the food goes, don’t tell anyone, but the Montana Fair is your summer source for Girl Scout Cookies.
 You can also get your hands on some of High Plains Concession’s bourbon chicken skewers and any number of specialty coffee drinks from Mountain Mud.
-By the way, get a look at the best gas station coffee in every state.

 Sure, you can go to the Nebraska State Fair in late August or early September (2018’s took place from August 24 through September 3).
 But bear in mind that when you’re in Nebraska, nothing says summer like fresh-picked sweet corn, and there’s a way to celebrate “Nebraska’s agricultural jewel” alongside native Nebraskans: The annual Sweet Corn Festival in Omaha.